Critical Thinking & Information Literacy

 This is not just about building solutions.
 It's about learning how to think, decide, and collaborate in a world where AI is everywhere.

-AI Literacy + Critical Thinking
+AI Literacy + Intention

 AI gives answers — but not necessarily truth.

-Creativity + AI Collaboration
+Ethics by Design + AI Collaboration

-Real needs over assumptions: human feedback for better ethical decisions
+Real needs over assumptions: human feedback for better ethical decisions.

 Communication + Agency